jfogarty/mmeddle/docs/DEVELOPERS.md

 way to debug client/server issues since both run in the same process.
 Start the server and CLI using mocksock via:

-    node server -m -a bin/cli.js
+    node server --mock --app bin/cli.js

+Note that in this mode, both the app (CLI) and the Server log messages are sent to the same **./logs/server-[yymmdd].log** file.

 ##  Browser Testing

-Browser BVT tests are started from [test\testMocha.html][openshift-mm-bvt-url] (this link is to the test server).
+Browser BVT tests are started from [test/testMocha.html][openshift-mm-bvt-url] (this link is to the test server).
 To do more than rudimentary testing you must run a mMeddle server.

+Use http://127.0.0.1:8080/test/webcli.html to start the web based text mode cli.
+You can reach the online version at [test/webcli.html][openshift-mm-cli-url] or [test/webcli.min.html][openshift-mm-climin-url].
+Note that the CLI uses browser localStorage to hold the current workspace and user login information.
+The localStorage domains will be different depending on how you start the app, so this may cause you some confusion at first.

 ## Local Server Execution

 The mMeddle server (server.js) is started in the traditional way with:

     npm start
         or
     node server

-This is an `Express` web server which exposes the entire development tree as static content on **localhost:8080**.
+This is an `Express` web server which exposes the entire development tree as static content on **//localhost:8080**.
 The `index.html` page has links to various things of interest.

 Interaction with the client is almost exclusively through `socket.io`